tejeshwarsharma2018/ai-model-picker/README.md

 ### **Why this matters for this tool**

-This section explains the underlying philosophy behind the tool and why we believe, it will remain relevant even as AI capabilities continue to evolve.

 This project is built on the belief that:

-- No single AI model will ever be the best at everything
+- No single AI model will ever be the best at everything.
-- Model diversity (and specialization) is increasing, not shrinking
+- Model diversity (and specialization) is increasing, not shrinking.
-- Everyday users need simple, friendly guidance — *without* reading dozens of reviews or benchmark charts
+- Everyday users need simple, friendly guidance — *without* reading dozens of reviews or benchmark charts.
 - A lightweight, transparent decision helper can save money, time, and cognitive load.

 ## How to Run Locally